IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/selection.md

 # {Platform} {ComponentTitle} Selection Overview

-With the {ProductName} `{ComponentName}` you can easily select data by using variety of events, rich API or with simple mouse interactions like single select.
+With the {Platform} {ComponentTitle} Select feature in {ProductName} you can easily interact with and manipulate data using simple mouse interactions.
+There are three selection modes available:

+- Row selection
+- Cell selection
+- Column selection

+With the `RowSelection` property, you can specify:

+- None
+- Single
+- Multiple Select

 ## {Platform} {ComponentTitle} Selection Example